Erik Brännström: Playing career

 On 5 October 2020, Brännström was loaned to the SCL Tigers of the National League (NL) for the start of the 2020–21 season.
-He made his NL debut with the Tigers on 15 October 2020 in a 8–1 away loss to Genève-Servette HC.
+He made his NL debut with the Tigers on 15 October 2020 in an 8–1 away loss to Genève-Servette HC.
 On 21 November 2020, in his eighth game with the Tigers, Brännström was punched in the face by EHC Biel's Damien Brunner during a line change in the third period.
 Brännström was not injured on the play and Brunner immediately received a game misconduct.
 On 11 December 2020, Brännström left the Tigers after having appeared in 10 games (8 points) to return to Ottawa for the start of training camp.
 The 2020–21 NHL season was abbreviated due to the COVID-19 pandemic and the season did not begin until January 2021.
 Brännström did not make the Ottawa Senators out of training camp and was assigned to Belleville on 13 January.
 He was recalled on 4 February 2021 and placed on the taxi squad.
 He played his first game of the season versus the Montreal Canadiens, playing on the second power play unit.
 He scored his first NHL goal on 24 February 2021 versus the Montreal Canadiens.
 On 5 May 2021, he had three assists in a 5–1 win over Montreal, marking his first multi-point game.
 Brännström finished the season with two goals and thirteen points in thirty games with the Senators.

 Brännström began the 2021–22 season in Belleville.
 He was recalled on 7 November 2021 after Nick Holden was placed in COVID-19 protocol.
 On 13 November, he broke his hand blocking a shot in a game versus the Los Angeles Kings.
 He returned to the lineup on 1 January 2022.
 He finished the season with 14 points in 53 games with Ottawa.
 On 5 September 2022, Brännström signed a one year, $900,000 contract extension with the Ottawa Senators.
+During the 2022–23 season Brännström's play improved as he was often called on to replace injured defenceman after a number of them, including regulars Thomas Chabot and Jakob Chychrun, were affected.
+He finished the season with two goals and 18 points in 74 games.